San Carlos Seminary: Early centuries in Manila

-The British invasion in 1762 dispersed the seminarians.
+The British Invasion in 1762 dispersed the seminarians.
 It was only on January 25, 1768, that the seminary was re-opened by Archbishop Basílio Sancho de Santa Justa y Rufina, naming it Colegio Seminario Ecclesiástico de Manila.
 It was placed under the royal patronage of King Charles II.
 On November 16, 1778, the King ordered a visitation of the seminary.
 As a result, reforms were instituted, and the magnificent buildings of the expelled Jesuits, the Church and Colegio de San Ignacio were assigned to the diocesan seminary.
-For some thirty years (1784–1817), the Colegio de San José and the diocesan seminary, which began to be called in 1786 as Real Seminario Conciliar de San Carlos in honor of the King, existed side by side.
+For some thirty years (1784–1817), the Colegio de San José and the diocesan seminary, which began to be called in 1786 as Real Seminario Conciliar de San Carlos in honour of the King, existed side-by-side.
 San Carlos was located from 1784 to 1880 on Calle Real de Palacio (now General Luna Street) and Calle Escuela (now Victoria Street).

-The Congregation of the Mission (C.M.), familiarly known as Vincentian Fathers, took charge over the seminary on August 2, 1862, under the patronage of Queen Isabella II and with the support of Archbishop Gregorio Melitón Martínez de Santa Cruz.
-Gregorio Velasco became the first Vincentian Rector of the conciliar Seminary.
+The Vincentian Fathers took charge over the seminary on August 2, 1862, under the patronage of Queen Isabella II and with the support of Archbishop Gregorio Melitón Martínez de Santa Cruz.
+Rev. Fr.
+Gregorio Velasco, CM became the first Vincentian Rector of the conciliar seminary.

-Earthquakes in 1852, 1863, 1880, and 2013 damaged the Church of San Ignacio and the seminary building itself.
+Earthquakes in 1852, 1863, and 1880 damaged the Church of San Ignacio and the seminary building itself.
 Following the last earthquake, the Vincentians temporarily moved their charges to their Casa del Ocampo at 959 Calle San Marcelino (1880–1883).

-In 1883, Archbishop Pedro Payo, O.P. constructed a new seminary building between the new Jesuit church of San Ignacio and the Archbishop's property on Calle Arzobispo.
+In 1883, Archbishop Pedro Payo, O.P constructed a new seminary building between the new Jesuit church of San Ignacio and the Archbishop's property on Calle Arzobispo.
 The building was rented in 1925 by Ateneo de Manila and was called Patio de San Javier.
 At present, it is the quarters for the employees of the Intramuros guest house of the archdiocese.

 In 1897, the seminary moved to a new building built under the direction of Archbishop Bernardino Nozaleda.
-It occupied a whole block bordered by Beaterio, Anda, and Real de Palacio (Gen. Luna) Streets.
+It occupied a whole block bordered by Beaterio, Anda, and Real de Palacio (now General Luna) Streets.
 The seminary stayed in this building for only a year (1897–1898).
-With the outbreak of the Philippine Revolution, the Archbishop ordered its closure.
+With the outbreak of the Philippine Revolution, the archbishop ordered its closure.
 The building, for a while leased by the Americans, became known as Saint Paul's Hospital, under the charge of Saint Paul de Chartres Sisters and later the Maryknoll Sisters.

 Between the years 1900–1911, the seminary existed in an old building along Calle Arzobispo beside the new San Ignacio Church.
 On May 20, 1905, the administration of the seminary was turned over by the American Archbishop Jeremiah Harty to the Jesuits.
 This arrangement under the Jesuits lasted for only six years until August 17, 1911.
 In the next two years, San Carlos was fused with Seminario de San Javier (the name given by the Jesuits, upon their return to the Philippines, to Colegio de San José) on Padre Faura Street in Ermita.
 The few seminarians then went to San Javier for their studies until 1913, when San Javier was closed.